 R4P support to local governance emphasis.
-R4P support to local governance should include strengthening consultation frameworks between local governance actors communities; capacity building regulatory mechanisms for natural-resource management and conflict resolution; development of natural-resource monitoring systems (to identify sources of potential conflict and report illegal practices); advocacy for the active inclusion and participation of vulnerable groups (youth, women, stigmatized communities) in local consultation frameworks; and studying ways to improve revenue potential for the most vulnerable to combat income disparity and improve social cohesion.
+R4P support to local governance should include strengthening consultation frameworks between local governance actors capacity building communities; and on regulatory mechanisms for natural-resource conflict management and resolution; development of natural-resource monitoring systems (to identify sources of potential conflict and report illegal practices); advocacy for the active inclusion and participation of vulnerable groups (youth, women, and stigmatized communities) in local consultation frameworks; and studying ways to improve revenue potential for the most vulnerable to combat income disparity and improve social cohesion.

 Several actors can play a positive role in local governance.
 Community leaders, elected officials and political actors, political and administrative authorities, and public service managers can play a positive role in local governance.
-Other actors also serve as "spoilers" of local governance processes: certain elected officials and political actors, SDF, restless of the segments youth demographic motorcycle (e.g., taxis, smugglers, and gold washers), and traditional hunters, or dozos.
+Other actors also serve as "spoilers" of local governance processes: certain elected officials and political actors, SDF, restless of the segments youth demographic motorcycle (e.g., taxis.

+smugglers, and gold washers), and traditional hunters, or dozos.